Concurrent Alcohol and Clonazepam Abuse

 Teen Drinking and Clonazepam Abuse

-Teen drinking and clonazepam is another major problem in the United States.
-It is reported that approximately 855,000 teenagers from 12 to 17 years old have a problem with alcohol consumption, either abuse or addiction, frequently combined with prescription drugs like clonazepam.
+Teen drinking and clonazepam misuse is another major problem in the United States.
+It is reported that approximately 855,000 teenagers aged 12 to 17 years old have a problem with alcohol consumption—either abuse or addiction—and they frequently combine their alcohol use with misuse of prescription drugs like clonazepam.

 For more information about the dangers of concurrent clonazepam and alcohol use and addiction, here are some articles and resources that can provide assistance:

-Call us at 1-888-744-0069 when you are ready to start on your path to recovery and learn more about treatment options for clonazepam and alcohol abuse.
+Call us free at when you are ready to start on your path to recovery and learn more about treatment options for clonazepam and alcohol misuse.